michaellangford99/glacier/ReadMe.md

 ---

 TODO: for art:
-- separate into library and demos
+X separate into library and demos
   - cna quickly write demo code
   - then integrate it into classes for reuse at leisure
   - and then individual art projects are kept operational without being cannabilized each time I do something new